HSRugg/mnist/README.md

 ## Run on TensorPort

-Our code is ready to run on tensorport.
+Our code is ready to run on TensorPort.

 ### Create a TensorPort Project

-`cd` into the repo then run
+`cd` into the repo

 ``` bash
 $ tport create project